mp-se/chamber-controller/README.md

 # Versions

+## 0.6.1

+* Fixing issue with beer button not hidden when ble tempsensor is not found or ble scanning is disabled
+* Refactored TFT UI so it can be run in simulator on my laptop

 ## 0.6.0

 * Adding BLE temperature sensor support for Beer sensor so that controller can use Gravitymon ble as base for target temperature